 The earliest forms of underground utility lines required trenches to be dug before pipes, lines and cables could be laid.
 Not only was this a laborious and time-consuming process, but it also became exponentially more difficult in areas where lines already existed.

 As time went on, there was no real methodology for mitigating cross bores pre and post HDD.
-Recently sewer pipe condition assessment companies such as Pro-Pipe developed techniques with existing technologies to mitigate cross bores.
+Recently sewer pipe condition assessment companies such as Pro-Pipe developed techniques with existing technologies to mitigate cross bores, which result when utility lines breach existing wastewater infrastructure through HDD.
 This gap in time between when HDD first commenced and when mitigation efforts were developed resulted in a large gap of utilities that may have resulted in cross bores.

 How Does HDD Drilling Work?